-This global “footprint” will be expanded with the company’s U.S. A320 Family final assembly line to be built in Mobile, Alabama, which is scheduled to begin producing aircraft in 2015.
+This global “footprint” will be expanded with the company’s A320 Family final assembly line to be built in Mobile, Alabama – which is officially called the Airbus U.S. Manufacturing Facility, and is scheduled to begin producing aircraft in 2015.

 With a truly worldwide industrial presence, Airbus benefits from the inherent cultural diversity it brings, and is able to be closer to the company’s customers and suppliers – creating an efficient, proactive network for the production and support of its highly successful airliner fleet.